Behaviors, Emotions And Feelings: How They Work Together

 Before you act, take a few moments to think about the situation and your feelings.
 Try to look at it from different viewpoints to see if the way you perceive the situation is correct.

-You may find it helpful to spend time doing deep breathing exercises or mindfulness meditation to slow your mind and body, so you can gain control of your feelings before making a decision on how you’re going to act.
-Both of these practices can help you to lower your blood pressure, slow your breathing, and create space in your mind to look at a situation in a new light.
+You may find it helpful to spend time doing deep breathing exercises or mindfulness meditation to slow your mind and body, so you can gain control of your feelings before deciding how you’re going to act.
+Both of these practices can help to lower your blood pressure, slow your breathing, and create space in your mind to look at a situation in a new light.

-You may not be in the habit of knowing how to recognize the emotions that you’re experiencing.
+You may not always recognize the emotions that you’re experiencing.
 This can leave you feeling out of control.
-You may be responding and behaving in ways that you don’t quite understand yourself.
+You may be responding and behaving in ways that you don’t quite understand.
 When you take the time to learn how to recognize and identify your emotions, it can help you better understand why you react in certain ways.

 Once you do this, it can help you learn how to change your reaction because you understand where it’s coming from.